PoweredBySAM/RootDocs/README.md

 > [!TIP]
 > The yellow nose button also acts as a "stop" button.
-> Pressing it while a program is running will immediately stop the motors and tell the iRobot Coding app to stop the running project.
+> Pressing it while a program is running will immediately stop the motors and tell the SAM Root app to stop the running project.

 ## Charging